 Any alterations to your online presence may result in the collection of more user information, whether or not that is what you intend.

 Similarly, if state or federal laws change, you are obligated to comply and must ensure that your policy is consistent with the new legal mandates.

 2. Why Should You Tell Users About Privacy Updates?

-It also makes good business sense to create an atmosphere of transparency with your customers in order to gain their trust.
+It also makes good business sense to incorporate privacy by design and create an atmosphere of transparency with your customers in order to gain their trust.